platformio/platformio-docs/core/userguide/cmd_ci.rst

     additional option ``--project-option="targets=upload"``.
 What is more,
     you can specify custom upload port using ``--project-option="upload_port=<port>"`` option.
-    See :option:`platformio ci --project-option` for details.
+    See :option:`pio ci --project-option` for details.

 Options
 -------

-.. program:: platformio ci
+.. program:: pio ci

 .. option::
     -l, --lib

 Source code which will be copied to ``<BUILD_DIR>/lib`` directly.

-If :option:`platformio ci --lib` is a path to file (not to directory), then PlatformIO will create temporary directory within ``<BUILD_DIR>/lib`` and copy the rest files into it.
+If :option:`pio ci --lib` is a path to file (not to directory), then PlatformIO will create temporary directory within ``<BUILD_DIR>/lib`` and copy the rest files into it.